helloproclub/framer-windows/README.md

 <h3 align="center">Framer Windows</h3>

-<p align='center'>A boilerplate to use Framer on Windows</p>
+<p align='center'>A boilerplate to use Framer on Windows or any Mac and Linux</p>

 ---

 [Framer](https://framer.com/) is a tool for high fidelity prototyping and currently just support Mac 😕.
 In Indonesia, so many great designer is using Windows and don't know what is Framer and how to use that for prototyping.
-The good news is, this repository help you to run Framer on Windows ✨!
+The good news is, this repository help you to run Framer on Windows or any Mac and Linux ✨!

 This project is using boilerplate from [jchavarri/framer-boilerplate](https://github.com/jchavarri/framer-boilerplate) and originally built from [joetheday/framer-boilerplate](https://github.com/joetheday/framer-boilerplate).